Scott Layden: Minnesota Timberwolves

 On April 20, 2016, Layden was appointed as the general manager of the Minnesota Timberwolves.
 He served in an advisory role to president of basketball operations Tom Thibodeau, and continued in the same role when Thibodeau was replaced by Gersson Rosas.
 On December 9, 2020, Layden and the Timberwolves mutually parted ways after four seasons in the position.

+Sacramento Kings

+On September 26, 2022, Layden was hired to serve as a scout for the Sacramento Kings.
+On June 7, 2025, Layden and the Kings organization parted ways.

+Philadelphia 76ers

+On October 14, 2025, the Philadelphia 76ers hired Layden as a scout.

 Personal life

 Layden is the son of longtime Utah Jazz head coach Frank Layden.

-Layden and his wife, Marsha have four daughters, three of which are afflicted with an extremely rare congenital connective tissue disorder.
+Layden and his wife, Marsha, have four daughters, three of whom are afflicted with an extremely rare congenital connective tissue disorder.